 As mentioned in the previous section of the article, one of the most common mechanical media is the sponges.
 Sometimes, you can also use the sponges in bio-filter media.
 You can categorize the sponges according to the pores per inch (PPI) count.

 Therefore, for filtering the debris, you will require at least 10 PPI sponges.
 You can range the PPI count of the sponge up to 30 PPI for smaller debris.

 In the case of LTWHOME Fish Pong Sponge, you will find three sponges set of colors green, black, and blue.
 The blue ones are to trap large debris; the black ones are to trap medium-sized debris, and the green ones to trap the finer, tiny debris.

 You need to cut the sponges to the size that fits in your filter.
 The order in which you need to put the sponges is first, but the blue ones so that there is water flow, and then put the black ones and finally the green ones.

 - You can use this sponge media in both freshwater and marine water tanks.

-- Reusable and you can rise them with the tank water.
+- Reusable, and you can raise them with the tank water.